 Summary: This project separated the local street from railroad tracks in the City of Irvine by constructing an underpass for vehicular traffic.
 Construction began on May 3, 2011, and the improvements opened to traffic on July 14, 2014.
 The project was completed, and construction acceptance was obtained from the City of Irvine on January 15, 2016.
+The final schedule is measured against an amended baseline scheduled established in the second guarter of FY 2010-11.
 The project completed the one-year warranty period, and no repairs were identified.
 The project closed out in January 2017.